Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 | 2022.06.30 | Initial version of documentation for compensation report for VAT |
 |            |

-## Version 1.0 of the XSD for the VAT return
+## Version 1.0 of the XSD for the tax return for VAT compensation

+The tax return for VAT compensation must be submitted in XML-format.
+It must be in accordance with the structure outlined for the VAT-return.
+The same XSD applies for both returns.
 Version 1.0 of this XSD is found here [no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd)

-Graphical representation of the XSD and encoding for the [VAT return](SkattemeldingForMerverdiavgiftKompensasjon.jpg):
+Graphical representation of the XSD and encoding for the [tax return for VAT compensation](SkattemeldingForMerverdiavgiftKompensasjon.jpg):

 ![SkattemeldingForMerverdiavgift2020](SkattemeldingForMerverdiavgiftKompensasjon.jpg)